petercoles/Themes/readme.md

 ### Views

 Views are detected automatically.
-If your route, your controller or another view calls for a view and it's present in your theme, that's the version that will be used, otherwise it will look for the view in the normal views hierarchy, and if it doesn't find it there either, the normal exception will be thrown.
+If your route, your controller or another view calls for a view that is present in your theme, that's the version that will be used, otherwise it will look for the view in the normal views hierarchy, and if it doesn't find it there either, the normal exception will be thrown.
+So if the current theme is "foo" then ```view('pages.about')``` will look first for ```themes/foo/views/pages/about.blade.php``` and if not found then for ```resources/views/pages/about.blade.php```.

 ### ... one more thing